- May 30, 2022

 - Wheel and tire defects.

 The defect in question must substantially impair the USE, VALUE, or SAFETY of the motorcycle to qualify.
 For example, faulty brakes would certainly impair the safety of a motorcycle, and a defective paint job with corrosion would definitely impact its resale value.
 However, a minor scratch or small tear in the upholstery would likely not rise to the level of a successful lemon law claim.
 If you’re unsure of whether your motorcycle’s defect qualifies for lemon law protection, speak to a skilled attorney at Neale & Fhima.
+We’d be glad to answer your questions, assess your situation, and explain your lemon law legal advice options.
 We’d be glad to answer your questions, assess your situation, and explain your legal options.
 Call us at 888-407-2955.

 Here are additional things to keep in mind.
 To be covered, a motorcycle owner must meet the following requirements: